cemenenkoff/qsnake/README.md

 3. Install Git bash.

-4. *OPTIONAL*: If you want to utilize the gif-making supporting scripts, install Ghostscript and note the path of the binary.
+4. *OPTIONAL:* If you want to utilize the gif-making supporting scripts, install Ghostscript and note the path of the binary.
 You will need to change a line in the preamble of **gif_creator.py** to specify where the binary is located.

 5. From the Git bash shell, run `pip install virtualenv` to install the `virtualenv` module.